pgpartman/pg_partman/doc/pg_partman.md

  * Normally this function is never called manually since partition creation is managed by run_maintenance().
 But if you need to force the creation of specific child tables outside of normal maintenance, this function makes it easier.
  * `p_parent_table` - parent table to create new child table(s) in.
  * `p_partition_times` - An array of timestamptz values to create children for.
 If the child table does not exist, it will be created.
 If it does exist, that one will be used and the function will still exit cleanly.
 Be aware that the value given will be used as the lower boundary for the child table and also influence the name given to the child table.
 So ensure the timestamp value given is consistent with other children or you may encounter a gap in value coverage.
- * `p_start_partition` - When using sub-partitioning, allows passing along the start partition value for the sub-partition child tables.
+ * `p_start_partition` - When using subpartitioning, allows passing along the start partition value for the subpartition child tables.
  * Returns TRUE if any child tables were created for the given timestamptz values.
 Returns false if no child tables were created.